royheena/PyViz_HW/README.md

 ## Panel Dashboard

-In this section, you will combine all of the plots into a single dashboard view using Panel.
-Be creative with your dashboard design!
+This section will combine all of the plots into a single dashboard view using Panel.

 ```python